Anirudh-RV/Surveillance_System/DockerizedApps/Readme.md

     }
   ]
 }
+**NOTE :**
+The \ in the bucket policy is ignored before asterisk and angle brackets of BUCKET-NAME
 4. build the static website :
 npm run build
 5. Copy and paste the contents of build/ into S3